syzxy/FunSorting/README.md

 # FunSorting - Visualizing sorting algorithms
 Sorting algorithms visualization with html, css, js and p5.js.
-Play with it: <https://funsorting.com>.
+Play with it at: <a href="https://funsorting.com" target="_blank">https://funsorting.com</a>.

 The work is inspired by many helpful resources that were generously put online and open source: